 The new RPE party is expected to follow a Catholic and nationalist agenda – and could push the PiS to embrace an even more conservative agenda.

-It has not yet released a manifesto, though Piotrowski suggested that it would have similar goals to the Europa Christi movement founded in 2016 in Poland by another controversial Catholic priest, Ireneusz Skubiś.
+It has not yet released a manifesto, though Piotrowski suggested that it would have similar goals to the Europa Christi movement founded in Poland in 2016 by another controversial Catholic priest, Ireneusz Skubiś.

-Skubiś says “Christianity [and] the Gospel should become the constitution of a new and modern Europe”.
-Though he said Europa Christi “has been apolitical since its inception” and has nothing to do with the party that “appropriated its name” without permission.
+Skubiś says “Christianity [and] the Gospel should become the constitution of a new and modern Europe,” though he also said Europa Christi “has been apolitical since its inception” and has nothing to do with the party that “appropriated its name” without permission.

-Though Piotrowski is a well-known ally of the priest and the party’s candidates are expected to include other commentators on his media channels, lecturers at his network's university or politicians who have supported him or his organisations.
+However, Piotrowski is a well-known ally of the priest, and the party’s candidates are expected to include other commentators on his media channels, lecturers at his network’s university or politicians who have supported him or his organisations.